 Find out more about Air Quality Management Areas (AQMAs) in Waverley

 A major source of air pollution in Surrey is from motor vehicle emissions.
 Surrey County Council is the Highways Authority for Waverley, so it plays a crucial role in helping to achieve national air quality objectives.

 The Surrey Transport Plan describes the statutory framework, the nature of the problem, and the County Council's strategies in this area.

 Poor air quality is a significant public health issue.
 The Public Health Outcomes Framework for England includes an indicator associated with air pollution for fine particles and Directors of Public Health are encouraged to prioritise action on air quality in their local area to help reduce the health burden from air pollution.

 Surrey County Council's Health and Wellbeing Board has a duty to produce a Joint Health and Wellbeing Strategy for Surrey based on the Joint Strategic Needs Assessment as a basis for Surrey's priorities.
 The Joint Strategic Needs Assessment is an assessment of the current and future health and social care needs of the local community.
-One of the priorities identified in the Joint Health and Wellbeing Strategy is air quality (Priority 2: Developing a Preventative Approach).
+One of the priorities identified in the Joint Health and Wellbeing Strategy is air quality.

 Surrey Air Alliance